Shopify/shipit-engine/README.md

 <br>

-You can also accept custom environment variables defined by the user that trigger the deploy:
+You can also accept custom environment variables defined by the user that triggers the deploy:

 **<code>deploy.variables</code>** contains an array of variable definitions.